Pinehurst station

 Pinehurst station is a future station on Sound Transit's Link light rail system in Seattle, Washington, United States.
-It would be built on a section of the Lynnwood Link Extension, adjacent to the intersection of Interstate 5 and Northeast 130th Street in northern Seattle.
-The station was originally deferred from Lynnwood Link but restored as an infill station project under the Sound Transit 3 ballot measure, with an opening tentatively set for 2026.
+It is planned to be served by the 1 Line and 2 Line, which share tracks between Lynnwood and Downtown Seattle.
+The station, consisting of two side platforms on an aerial guideway, is adjacent to the intersection of Interstate 5 and Northeast 130th Street in northern Seattle.

-Location
+The infill station was deferred from the original Lynnwood Link Extension and funded by the Sound Transit 3 ballot measure in 2016.
+It is scheduled to open on September 30, 2026.

+Description

-The station will be located along the east side of Interstate 5 at its interchange with Northeast 130th Street and Roosevelt Way Northeast near Haller Lake and the Jackson Park golf course.
-It will serve several outlying neighborhoods, including Bitter Lake and Lake City, with proposed bus connections.
+Pinehurst station is located along the east side of Interstate 5 at its interchange with Northeast 130th Street and Roosevelt Way Northeast near Haller Lake and the Jackson Park golf course.
+It serves several outlying neighborhoods, including Bitter Lake and Lake City, with proposed bus connections.
+The station's public artwork was designed by Romson Bustillo and incorporates a porcelain enamel mural that covers 100 ft at the south entrance facing Northeast 130th Street.

 Sound Transit initially estimated that the station would serve less than 1,000 daily riders by 2040, but ridership would grow if the area around the station are proposed and approved.
 A revised estimate in 2021 projected 3,100 to 4,600 daily riders, of which most would switch from adjacent stations.